Reviews

 Our UnKibble delivery (Photo: Life With Klee Kai)

-To get started with Spot and Tango’s fresh meals or UnKibble recipes, you’ll need to decide which pet food format you’d like to try during ordering process and providing all the details about your dog to the fresh dog food delivery brand.
+Spot and Tango offers three fresh recipes and three UnKibble recipes if you prefer dry dog food.
+To get started with Spot and Tango’s fresh meals or UnKibble recipes, you’ll need to decide which pet food format you’d like to try during the ordering process and provide all the details about your dog to the fresh dog food delivery brand.

 Spot & Tango fresh meals (Photo: lifewithkleekai)